Mantra chanting is an age old spiritual practice that is a route to self transformation

 (f) Mantra chanting also induces relaxation due to deactivation of limbic regions of the brain by reducing blood flow to these regions

-4. Chanting cures Depression
+4. Mantra Chanting can help cure Depression

 An 8-week study done on people suffering from mild-to-severe depression at the Samarya Center for Integrated Movement Therapy and Ashtanga Yoga in Seattle, WA found that chanting control expiratory output level and increases breath control.
 That in turn helped participants in reducing anxiety and improving mood.